zer0-os/zNS-subgraph/README.md

 # ZNS Subgraph

-This repository has the ZNS Subgraph Implementation
+This repository has the ZNS Subgraph implementation.

 ## Install